I Was Hit By A Driver Who Does Not Have Insurance- What Can I Do?

 the easiest way to protect yourself against being in an accident or someone who does not have insurance coverage is to buy what is called uninsured motorist coverage from your own insurance carrier.
 While this type of coverage is not necessarily cheap, the odds are darn good that if you live in Texas, you’ll be glad you bought that coverage.

 Recently we have found that it is necessary to sue the UIM policy provider in order to obtain fair compensation for our clients.
 This development is because of court rulings regarding what triggers the obligation of the insurance company to pay an uninsured motorist claim.
-Basically, Texas being a pro insurance anti-consumer environment makes the innocent victim take extra steps in order to collect what they are entitled to from their own insurance company.
+Basically, Texas being a pro insurance anti-consumer environment makes the innocent car wreck victim take extra steps in order to collect what they are entitled to from their own insurance company.

-For property damage claims, if you had collision coverage on your own policy, you will want to make a claim with your own insurance company and asked if they “sue for or collect your deductible”.
+For property damage claims, if you had collision coverage on your own policy, you will want to make a claim with your own insurance company and ask if they will “sue for or collect your deductible”.
 We recommend that you find a shop that you trust to repair your vehicle and let them deal directly with your insurance company regarding repairs.
 Even in the middle of the repair cost battle is a thankless job that does no good.

 If you do not have uninsured motorist coverage.